 member of the Texas Cowgirls, Inc., whose above shot also appeared in the December ’78 Playboy pictorial.

-At left, Debbie Kepley in 1977, when she was still a member of the Dallas Cowboys Cheerleaders and in a shot at right from the December 1978 Playboy pictorial.
+Above left is Debbie Kepley in 1977, when she was still a member of the Dallas Cowboys Cheerleaders and in a shot at right from the December 1978 Playboy pictorial.
 Debbie cut her hair short near the end of her stint with the Dallas Cowboys Cheerleaders because the squad’s then-“den mother” wanted her to wear pigtails for a more “girl-next-door” look.
-Debbie quit the DCC soon afterwards and joined the Texas Cowgirls, Inc. (Author’s Note: I sent a message to Miss Kepley, informing her of this article, when it was in its draft form, and invited her for her input, which would have been most welcomed.
+Debbie quit the DCC soon afterwards and joined the Texas Cowgirls, Inc. (Author’s Note: I sent a message to Miss Kepley, informing her of this article when it was in its draft form, and invited her for her input, which would have been most welcomed.
 I received a reply from her, or an agent of hers, requesting a telephone number for her to call, which I obliged with my number.
-However and unfortunately, I did not receive a call from Miss Keply.
-Hopefully, the publication of this article will elicit Miss Keply to comment and perhaps share some of her memories of being an original member of the Texas Cowgirls, Inc.)
+However and unfortunately, I did not receive a call from Miss Keply or anyone representing her.
+Hopefully, the publication of this article will elicit Miss Kepley to comment and perhaps share some of her memories of being an original member of the Texas Cowgirls, Inc.)

 Other (welcomed and unwelcomed) publicity the Dallas Cowboys Cheerleaders earned during the late-1970s